 Guilford also offers club sports such as cheerleading, Ultimate Frisbee, and rugby as well as a variety of intramural sports.

 The best way to experience Guilford is to see it for yourself!
-Schedule an individual, personalized visit or join a group during one of our open houses.
-To schedule your visit, go to guilford.edu/visit or call 336-316-2124.
+Schedule your personal visit at guilford.edu/visit or call 336-316-2124.

 • Computing Technology and Information Systems

 • English and Creative Writing